EylulEski/Statistical-Analysis/README.md

   - NBDA (Network-Based Diffusion Analysis)

 Experiment 4:
-  - Focuses solely on regression analysis.
+  - Regression analysis.

-You can also explore the folder structure to understand how the data was organized.
+You can also explore the folders structure to understand how the data was organized.

 -------------------------
 Reference